Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 dumb and stupid like Bob Moses and Alvin Chambliss

-father: who paid my college tuition with jail-time currency.
+who paid my college tuition with jail-time currency,

 dumb and stupid like Fannie Lou Hamer and J. R. Lynch